proseltd/Telepathy-Community/README.md

 ## Credits

 All tools created by Jordan Wildon (@jordanwildon).
-Special thanks go to [Giacomo Giallombardo](https://github.com/aaarghhh) for adding additional features and code refactoring, and [Alex Newhouse](twitter.com/AlexBNewhouse) for help and guidance with Telepathy v1.
+Special thanks go to [Giacomo Giallombardo](https://github.com/aaarghhh) for adding additional features and code refactoring, and Alex Newhouse (@AlexBNewhouse) for his help with Telepathy v1.

 Where possible, credit for the use of this tool in published research is desired, but not required.
 This can either come in the form of crediting the author, or crediting Telepathy itself (preferably with a link).